system76/docs/_articles/cuda.md

 ## Not running Pop!_OS?

-The previous instructions will work with Pop!_OS out of the box but for Ubuntu the following commands will need to be ran first:
+The previous instructions will work with Pop!_OS out of the box but for Ubuntu and other Debian derivatives the following commands will need to be ran first:

 ```
 sudo echo "deb http://apt.pop-os.org/proprietary bionic/main" | sudo tee -a /etc/apt/source.list